virtual-kubelet/community/governance.md

 The core maintainers have to match the following criterea:

-* There will be between 3 and 5 people
+* There will be between 3 and 5 people with a diverse representation from multiple companies.
+No one company shall have a majority vote.
 * Any project maintainer is eligible to become a core maintainer
 * An core maintainer can step down by emailing our maintainer list (LINK TBA)
 * Core maintainers must remain active, and if they are unresponsive for > 3 months maintainership unless a super-majority of the other core maintainers agree to extend the period to greater than 3 months.